quic-go/quic-go/AI-POLICY.md

 quic-go is developed with AI assistance, and we welcome responsible use of AI tools.

-**Our reason for the strict AI policy is not due to an anti-AI stance**, but instead due to the number of highly unqualified people using AI.
-It's the people, not the tools, that are the problem.
+**Our strict AI policy is a response to unsophisticated AI use, not an anti-AI stance.**

 Our rules protect maintainers' time: contributors must check their work before asking us to review it.